-Scope: To learn and understand the components of living world, structure and functional system of plant and animal kingdom.
+Course Description: To learn and understand the components of living world, structure and functional system of plant and animal kingdom.

-Objectives: Upon completion of the course, the student shall be able to
+Course Outcomes: On completion of this course, the successful students should be able to:

-- know the classification and salient features of five kingdoms of life - understand the basic components of anatomy & physiology of plant - know understand the basic components of anatomy & physiology animal with special reference to human
+CO Statements CO-1 Know the classification and salient features of five kingdoms of life CO-2 Understand the basic components of anatomy & physiology of plant CO-3 Uunderstand the basic components of anatomy & physiology animal with special reference to human CO-4 Understand the basic Theory of evolution.